sw897/csv/docs/8.0/converting.md

 # Converting the CSV

-The `League\Csv` object can convert your CSV document into JSON, XML and HTML formats.
+The `Csv` object can convert your CSV document into JSON, XML and HTML formats.
 In order to do so, the conversion methods assume that your CSV is UTF-8 encoded.
 To properly transcode your document into an UTF-8 compatible charset, it's recommended to use the <a href="/8.0/filtering/">library stream filtering mechanism</a>.

 When this is not possible/applicable you can fallback to using the `setEncodingFrom` and `getEncodingFrom` methods.